 - Contact your department’s eToken administrator

 - To Access a list of current token admins.
-Please visit our eToken Admin checklist.
+Please visit our eToken Admin List.
 You can Log-in to the view the list by providing your UTORid and UTORid password

 - If your department administrator is not listed or if you seek additional assistance please contact your business officer

 Please Note: You must have an active employee status and active UtorID in order to obtain an eToken.
 Should you require assistance with UTORid activation please visit the UTORid: Activation page

 If You are an existing staff member transferring to a new department…

 Given the new funding model, there is no reason for a department to take back the eToken of a person who is changing positions.
 If a person is leaving the University or taking a role in which they will not use an eToken, it should be retrieved and unassigned by an eToken administrator.